San Diego Petty Theft Lawyer – Hire Experienced & Best Shoplifting Law Firm To Get Your Cases Dropped or Reduced

 For petty theft, the property taken can be of any value, no matter how slight.

 According to the Penal Code, the maximum punishment for this offense is 180 days in county jail and a $1,000 fine.
-Of course, it’s almost certain that this maximum punishment would never be imposed on a first time conviction.
+Of course, in some cases, this maximum punishment would never be imposed on a first time offender.

 In fact, in San Diego County, the Superior Court has sentencing guidelines for a petty theft conviction.
 For a first time conviction of Penal Code 484, the defendant will likely be sentenced to the following (see below for further explanation):